Jezerig/Distributed-Systems-Assignment-1-TCP-Chat/README.md

-This is a TCP chat system that uses a threaded server.
+This is a TCP chat program that uses a threaded server.
 Course: Distributed Systems

 How to use: